SELF: Clinical Skills Training Grant

 - Appropriateness of the proposal’s defined scope, timeline, and budget.

-The Clinical Skills Training Grant program will have a rolling submissions process.
+The SELF: Clinical Skills Training Grant program will have a rolling submissions process.

 Submission packets will be reviewed on a quarterly basis and must be completed before the last week of each quarter to be included in the reviews.
 Submissions completed after the last week will move into the next quarter for review.
 Notifications will be provided on the status of an award and will be available after the committee has completed their review.
 Grant funding will be available after the execution of a grant agreement and will be paid quarterly.